dcap0/Project-3/README.txt

 Step 2: In the drop down labeled 'Job Role', when the option 'Other' is chosen, the text box labeled 'Your Job Role' should be showing.
 Must be hidden on any other option.
 	-IN PROGRESS AS OF 2/16/2018-
+	-COMPLETE AS OF 2/17/2017-

+Step 3: In the t-shirt dropdown, show certain selections in the color dropdown while certain selections are made.
+	-IN PROGRESS AS OF 2/17/2017-